A light, crisp, and refreshing ale, our blonde is brewed with American 2-row barley, Centennial and Cascade hops, and a clean fermenting ale yeast.

 We are dog friendly, they are welcome on the patio and in the beer garden areas.
 Please pick up after your dogs and be respectful of the space.
 Thank you!

 Per TABC rules we are following all Covid guidelines.
-We will be following the latest CDC requirements regarding masks.
-We ask that if you have not been vaccinated, that you wear a mask indoors.
 Please let us know if you have any questions regarding this information.